LucasMicoud/lucasmicoud.github.io/content/posts/ESPwn.md

 The role of the other frames will be explained in more details in the chapter about authentication.

+### Conclusion

+In this first part of our series on Wi-Fi hacking with an ESP32 board, we've covered the basics of Wi-Fi protocols, bands and channels, along with key terminology like MAC, SSID, and BSSID.
+We explored the structure of Wi-Fi frames, focusing on the MAC header and Frame Control, laying the groundwork for understanding Wi-Fi authentication.

+In the next part, we'll go for an in-depth explanation of the Wi-Fi authentication process.

 ## References
 [1] https://en.wikipedia.org/wiki/IEEE_802.11
 [2] https://www.makeuseof.com/wi-fi-router-channels-explained-what-do-they-all-do/